mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-anomaly-p2.md

 These are different kinds of graphs that have high [Ljung–Box test](http://en.wikipedia.org/wiki/Ljung-Box_test) statistic which is based on autocorrelation coefficients at different lags.

 Ljung-Box test is good at finding graphs with non-flat trends and mean shifts.
 The downside is that it finds graphs with seasonal changes, oscillations, already aggregated data (like [load average](http://en.wikipedia.org/wiki/Load_%28computing%29) which is [EWMA](http://en.wikipedia.org/wiki/EWMA#Exponential_moving_average)).
-Bottom 2 graphs on the image above are load average and some oscillating metric.
+2 bottom graphs on the image above are load average and some oscillating metric.

 Control-charts based methods mentioned in [Part 1]({{ site.url }}/blog/statistics-for-monitoring-anomaly-p1/) don't work for data with relatively stable mean (which changes fall withing [three-sigma](http://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule) range):